OBress/YT-Frontend/README.md

-# Youtube Dashboard Frontend
+# Youtube Dashboard

-Frontend of a personal project to make a dashboard to manage my automated youtube channels for myself and others.
+Personal project to make a dashboard to manage my automated youtube channels for myself and others.

 ---